Tax information, hints and news. Exclusive for overseas property investors and owners.

 How much are property management fees in Spain?

+The property management company’s services are less expensive in Spain than anywhere else in Europe.
 They often charge 10% to 15% of the rental price for long and short-term rentals, and this commission includes house upkeep.
 The typical average fee is around 10%.
 If you want to keep your house unoccupied while you are abroad, there may be a fixed maintenance fee of 300 to 2,000 euros per year, depending on the size of the property.
+If the real estate is going to be vacant for a long time, hiring a cleaning company for its maintenance is always a good idea.
+We would also recommend home insurance that covers any theft or accident.

 Are property management fees tax deductible in Spain?